UniversalPropositions/UP-1.0/README.md

 ### Scope

 Our current focus is to annotate all target language verbs with appropriate English frames.
 This means that the scope of frame-evoking elements is currently limited to verbs.
 We also do not label target language auxiliary verbs.
 For each universal propbank, about 90% of all verbs are currently labeled.
 Unlabeled verbs often convey semantics for which we either could not find an appropriate English verb, or are part of complex verb constructions which we currently do not handle.

+### A note on quality

+This is an ongoing research project in which we use a combination of data-driven methods and some post-processing to generate these resources.
+This means that the labels in the UPs are mostly predicted over models trained on a different domain, which affects the quality.
+A good example is the German verb "angeben" which in our source data was mostly used in the "brag.01" sense, but in the German UD data is mostly used in the "report.01" sense, but almost never detected as such.

 ## Current and future work